ConstantineRate Constantine: Do you like this name?

 Popularity of Constantine

-Displayed below is the baby names popularity of the name Constantine for boys.
-(2012 statistics) Compare Constantine with its variant forms and related boy baby names.
+Displayed below are the baby name popularity trends of the name Constantine compared with its variant forms and related boy baby names.
+(2012 statistics).
+View the popularity trend for Constantine only.